ahmed-hesham07/portoflio/ENVIRONMENT_SETUP.md

 ### Current Setup:
 - **SMTP Server**: shadowbyte1998@gmail.com (your Gmail credentials for sending)
 - **FROM**: Ahmed Seddik Portfolio <shadowbyte1998@gmail.com>
-- **TO**: Hello@ahmedseddik.tech (your primary email - where you receive messages)
+- **TO**: ahmed.hesham0762@gmail.com (your primary email - where you receive messages)
 - **REPLY-TO**: visitor's email (so you can reply directly)

 ### How It Works:
 1. Visitor fills out contact form on your website
 2. API uses your Gmail credentials (shadowbyte1998@gmail.com) as SMTP server
-3. Email is sent FROM your Gmail TO your primary email (Hello@ahmedseddik.tech)
+3. Email is sent FROM your Gmail TO your primary email (ahmed.hesham0762@gmail.com)
-4. You receive the message in your Hello@ahmedseddik.tech inbox
+4. You receive the message in your ahmed.hesham0762@gmail.com inbox
 5. Reply-to is set to visitor's email for easy responses

 ### Email Flow Diagram: